Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Results

 We now present our numerical results illustrating the entanglement at the end of each step.
 Recall that the spin chain is initialized in the state $\prod_{i=1}^{N} \ket{0}_{i}$.
 The noise terms $B_{k}^{(j)}$ in the expression for $H_{SB}$ [see Eq.~\eqref{eq:HSB}] are taken to be the same for each site for simplicity.
-These noise terms are generated via independant Ornstein-Uhlenbeck processes with zero mean, correlation time $\tau = 0.5$, and standard deviation $\sigma = 2.0$.
+These noise terms are generated via independent Ornstein-Uhlenbeck processes with zero mean, correlation time $\tau = 0.5$, and standard deviation $\sigma = 2.0$.
 Results for the concurrence are presented in Figs.~\ref{fig:N5step1}, \ref{fig:N5step2}, \ref{fig:N5step3}, and \ref{fig:N5step4}.
-Each plot shows the concurrence $C(t)$ between the first spin and the most recent spin to have undergone interaction.
-Each step is illustrated in the complete and effective Hamiltonian pictures in the figures.
-The solid blue curve shows the concurrence using the effective Hamiltonian, the dot-dashed gray curve shows the concurrence using the complete Hamiltonian, and the black dashed curve shows the concurrence using only $H_{0} + H_{SB}$ (that is, no control fields are applied).
-The nearly perfect overlap of the solid blue and dot-dashed grey curves shows that the effective Hamiltonian captures the dynamics very well.
+Each plot shows the concurrence $C(t)$ between the first spin and the most recent spin to have experienced an interaction with its neighboring spin.
+The solid, blue curve shows the concurrence using the effective Hamiltonian, the dot-dashed gray curve shows the concurrence using the complete Hamiltonian, and the black, dashed curve shows the concurrence using only $H_{0} + H_{\text{SB}}$ (that is, no control fields are applied).
+Due to the noise, it is not surprising that the black, dashed curve largely overlaps with the horizontal axis.
+The overlap of the solid blue and dot-dashed grey curves shows that the effective Hamiltonian approach captures the exact dynamics very well.
 Notice that by the end of step 4, the concurrence between the first and last spins is practically one.
 We have also checked that the state of spins $1$ and $5$ at the end of step 4 is very close to $\frac{1}{\sqrt{2}} (\ket{00} + i\ket{11})$.
 For $N > 5$, simulating the chain via the complete Hamiltonian requires long durations.
 Since we have already shown the equivalence of the complete and effective Hamiltonian pictures, we simply use the effective Hamiltonian to simulate longer spin chains.
 Our scheme works, as expected, for a longer spin chain as well [see Fig.~\ref{fig:N10}].